fuston05/users_api/README.md

 ## knex Seeds & Migrations

 - For help with knex run 'knex' in the terminal and it will display available migration and seed commands or see the [knexjs docs](http://knexjs.org/)
-- migrations must be in the correct order due to the one-to-many relationship using foreign keys.
+- Migrations must be in the correct order due to the one-to-many relationship using foreign keys.
 Reverse the order for the migrations 'down' function.
 This same order applies to the seeds as well.
-- **Run Migrations:** To run the knex migrations, run 'knex migrate:latest' to build the database tables once you have your postgres DB set up.
+- **Run Migrations:** To run the knex migrations, run 'knex migrate:latest' to build the database tables once you have your local postgres DB set up and running.
 - **Run seeds** with 'knex seed:run' in the terminal.
 See [knexjs](http://knexjs.org/) docs for more info

 ---